 I’ve been involved in the world of blogging, Internet marketing and technical website management long enough to know what to look for in a good web host.
-As such, I am recommending two very different web hosts to you: DreamHost and SiteGround.
+As such, I am recommending two very different web hosts: DreamHost and SiteGround.

 These two web hosts are for two different types of bloggers.
 Please read on and find out which of these two web hosts would suit you best.
 I will also be revealing a few web hosts that you should be avoiding at all cost.

-Powerful and scalable web hosting for bloggers who are not afraid to get a bit technical, bloggers who enjoy managing the technical side of their blog, bloggers who are not so much reliant on immediate phone support.
+Powerful and scalable web hosting for bloggers who are not afraid to get a bit technical, bloggers who enjoy managing the technical side of their blog, bloggers who are not so much reliant on readily available technical phone support.

 Web hosting crafted with care